dudutaulois/glb-blender-sync/CONTRIBUTING.md

-# Contributing to Sketchup to Blender Sync Add-on
+# Contributing to GLB to Blender Sync Add-on

-We welcome contributions to the Sketchup to Blender Sync Add-on!
+We welcome contributions to the GLB to Blender Sync Add-on!
 Here are some guidelines to help you get started.

 ## Reporting Issues